nicolaepetridean/titanic/README.md

 # titanic

-Predicting the survival of titanics using different techniques, plus error & exploratory data analysis
+Predicting the survival of titanic using different techniques, plus error & exploratory data analysis